 According to the Pan American Health Organization, however, Mexico’s healthcare system is relatively unequal.
 Despite an abundance of high-quality medical services and facilities, many people can only afford basic care.
 Although the government has begun spending more money on healthcare, it still has one of the lowest per capita expenditures of all OECD countries, outspending only Turkey.

 Mexico began its efforts to provide full healthcare coverage in 2004, with a program called Seguro Popular (Popular Health Insurance).
 This program was designed to make various preventative treatments affordable for the less fortunate.
 Since then, 50 million previously uninsured people have benefitted.
 Whether unequal or not, healthcare is now at least universal in Mexico.

 Families pay a premium based on their income to be part of the program.
 As vaccinations and preventative drugs have been made widely available, malaria rates have been steadily dropping over the past decade, and tuberculosis mortality is also on a downward trend.
 Conditions are much better than in many parts of Asia and Africa, but both afflictions still present greater risks in Mexico than in most of the Western world.

 Public Health Sector

-The Mexican education system has three levels:
+The Mexican education system consists of three general levels: Basic education, upper secondary education, and tertiary education.

 Upper Secondary Education

-Students can acquire a bachelor’s degree at technological institutes, universities and teacher’s colleges in different fields of study.
-The program takes four years or longer to complete, depending on the school and the degree course they choose.
-Postgraduate studies are divided into specialization studies, master’s degree and doctoral degrees.
-You require a bachelor’s degree to go for this educational option.
+In general, there are three types of tertiary education.
+First, higher technician studies allow students to train with technically skilled professionals within a specific field.
+Second, students can obtain a bachelor’s degree at technological institutes, universities, and teachers’ colleges in different fields of study.
+These programs take four years or longer to complete, depending on the school and the field.
+Finally, postgraduate studies are divided into specialization studies, master’s degrees, and doctoral degrees.
+For each of these, a bachelor’s degree is prerequisite.